-Given the 64.09-psf velocity pressure calculated in the preceding exercise the force would be 39.54 psf and the metric force would be 1850 Pa.
-The horizontal moments can then be calculated by figuring the ft2 or m2 of pipe for the section in question, using the appropriate beam formula, and combining that with the sustained moment.
+Given the 64.09-psf velocity pressure calculated in the preceding exercise, the force would be 39.54 psf and the metric force would be 1850 Pa.
+The horizontal moments can then be calculated by figuring the ft^2 or m^2 of pipe for the section in question, using the appropriate beam formula, and combining that with the sustained moment.
+Depending on the situation the sustained moment might be at a different angle than the wind load.
+For instance the sustained load might be down from the weight and the wind load might be horizontal.
+This would require the designer to consider resolution of the moments into one moment.
 Thus that occasional load case is closed.